mrcmn/mrcmn.github.io/labs_md/lab-set-up-the-control-repo.md

 To ensure the primary puppet server has access to the Control Repo on your git server, you’ll need to set the public key to be a Deploy Key on the repo in Gitlab.

-1. On the Puppet Enterprise server terminal console, display the pubic key:
+1. On the Puppet Enterprise server terminal console, display the public key:

    ```shell
    cat ~/.ssh/id_rsa.pub